vendia/blog/posts/2021-01-29-getting-started-with-vendia-share.md

 # Welcome, Developers!

 Today we're excited to open Vendia Share, our enterprise platform for sharing data and code, to all developers.
-Vendia’s enterprise customers already experience the benefits of being able to build data-driven applications for supply chains, logistics tracking, AI/ML data sharing and much more.
+Vendia's enterprise customers already experience the benefits of being able to build data-driven applications for supply chains, logistics tracking, AI/ML data sharing and much more.
 Starting today, developers can also experience the ease of using Vendia Share on AWS to